 - Neaten all ends and block gently to measurements, following any yarn care instructions on the ball band.

-Get your free PDF pattern for this Christmas stocking here: Knitted Christmas stocking pattern
+Get your free PDF pattern for this Christmas stocking here: Fair Isle Christmas stocking pattern

 More ideas for Christmas knitting

 Top the tree with our knitted angel pattern, post a handmade greeting with our knitted Christmas card pattern, and cast on a Santa hat knitting pattern and Christmas pudding hat pattern to create cute festive knits for the kids.